Pentagram (band)

 Pentagram is an American doom metal band from Alexandria, Virginia.
-They are noted as one of the pioneers of heavy metal, particularly of the aforementioned sub-genre doom metal.
-As such, they are considered one of the "big four of doom metal" alongside Candlemass, Saint Vitus, and Trouble.
+They are noted as one of the pioneers of heavy metal, particularly of the aforementioned subgenre doom metal.
+As such, they are considered one of the "big four" of doom metal alongside Candlemass, Saint Vitus, and Trouble.
 The band's sound has drawn comparisons to Black Sabbath.
 Pentagram frontman Bobby Liebling has expressed distaste for the "doom metal" terminology, instead preferring Pentagram to be referred to as a "heavy hard rock" band.

 While active in the underground music scene of the 1970s, Pentagram produced several demos and rehearsal tapes.
 However, their first full-length album, Relentless, was not released until 1985; it featured a new lineup, with the only original member being vocalist Bobby Liebling.
 The band has since released eight more studio albums.
 The current lineup of Pentagram consists of Liebling, Tony Reed (guitar), Scooter Haslip (bass), and Henry Vasquez (drums).

 Lead vocalist Bobby Liebling has been referred to as "very much the US version of Ozzy Osbourne, but without the money or sustained success."
 Kiss reportedly attempted to purchase the rights for two songs from the band at some point in the 1970s.